powdr-labs/powdr/book/src/hello_world.md

 # Setup & Verification

-The example above omits some important steps in proof generation: Setup and Verification key generation.
+The example above omits some important steps in proof generation: Setup and Key generation.
 Some proof systems, such as Halo2 (and other SNARKs), require a Setup to be performed before the proof.
 Such Setup can be specific to the program or universal, where its artifact is a binary usually called `parameters` or `params`.
 STARKs do not require a previous Setup.

-Another step required before the proof is computed is key generation.
+Another step required before the proof is computed is Key generation.
 A `proving key` and a `verification key` are generated taking into account the constraints and potentially Setup parameters.
 The `proving key` is used by the prover to generate the proof, and the verification key is used by the verifier